4cecoder/tewduwu/README.md

 Use the `up` and `down` arrow keys or `k` and `j` keys to move the cuwrsow between tasks in the task list.

-Press the `space bar` to ✅ mark or unmark the currently selected task as complete.
+Press the 🪐🍻`space bar` to ✅ mark or unmark the currently selected task as complete.

 Press the `"a"` key to ➕ add a new top level task.
 Time to entewr a description for the new task.
 Don't fowget to use youw UwU language!